Jun 14, 2019

 JAD: Wow, that's complicated.

-PAT: Yeah so at the end of the day I don’t think you can really say that the IQ tests or even the whole idea of like measuring human intelligence in this way is any one thing.
-The test isn’t inherently evil in this way that a lot of people, you know, not psychologists necessarily, but regular people think about it.
-But it does have this--this, um, power in it, and it was designed to do a certain thing–a bad thing.
-By--if you went all the way back to the eugenic roots of it.
+PAT: Yeah.
+So at the end of the day, I don't think you can really say that the IQ test or even the whole idea of measuring human intelligence in this way is any one thing.
+The test isn't inherently evil in this way that a lot of people, you know, not psychologists necessarily, but regular people think about it.
+But it does have this—this power in it, and it was designed to do a certain thing—a bad thing if you went all the way back to the eugenic roots of it.
 And that is always in there.
-But it’s not the only thing that’s in there.
+But it's not the only thing that's in there.

-BRANDON GAMBLE: Well, 084 is an unknown phenomena--on, uh, within Marvel comics.
+BRANDON GAMBLE: Well, 084 is an unknown phenomena within Marvel comics.

-PAT: What was the metaphor that psychologist Brandon Gambles threw out during our interview.
-Uh, he was talking about the IQ test but he was referring to this TV show called Agents of Shield.
+PAT: That was the metaphor that psychologist Brandon Gamble threw out during our interview, he was talking about the IQ test but he was referring to this Marvel Comics organization called Agents of Shield.

 BRANDON GAMBLE: A Strategic Homeland Interagency Logistics Division.
 I'm a total nerd.